Lantianqianmu/nftide-placseq/README.md

 R | With packages required by HiC-Pro and FitHiChIP, including optparse, data.table, ggplot2, fdrtool and GenomicRanges bedToBigBed | Browser-output helper available in the pipeline's `bin/` directory

 HiC-Pro uses the dependency paths in its installed `config-system.txt`, so install HiC-Pro **after** the installation of the conda enviroment, and provide dependency paths of the placseq conda environment.
-FitHiChIP and peak calling use tools from the active environment.
-MACS2 and samtools have no explicit executable overrides in this workflow.

 ## Installation ##